 MARGARET RUNYAN CASTANEDA: A Magical Journey With Carlos Castaneda

-According to Castaneda's ex-wife Margaret Runyan (1921-2011), in her book A Magical Journey (1996), as found on pages 83-91, Castaneda's paper included references to datura's four heads, their different purposes, the significance of the roots, the cooking process and the ritual of preparation, all information that Castaneda supposedly learns later from Don Juan on visits between August 23 and Sept.
+According to Castaneda's ex-wife Margaret Runyan (1921-2011), in her book A Magical Journey (1996), as found in Chapter 14 Beginnings, Castaneda's paper included references to Datura's four heads, their different purposes, the significance of the roots, the cooking process and the ritual of preparation, all information that Castaneda supposedly learns later from Don Juan on visits between August 23 and Sept.
 10, 1961, as described in THE TEACHINGS OF DON JUAN: A Yaqui Way of Knowledge (1968).

 If such was the case, that is, that Castaneda wrote and turned in a paper with all of the information he supposedly gained through interaction with Don Juan months before he ever even heard of or met him, where or from whom, if NOT Don Juan, did the information come from?